cyclus/cyclus.github.com/source/user/install_binary.rst

 Installing |Cyclus| with binaries
 ###########

 Conda is a cross platform, user space package manager aimed at simplifying the installation of open source software.
-The |cyclus| project uses conda to distribute pre-built cyclus and cycamore binaries.
+The |Cyclus| project uses conda to distribute pre-built |Cyclus| and Cycamore binaries.

-Cyclus support two binary installations:
+|Cyclus| support two binary installations:

 #. `Conda`_
 #. `Debian package`_